Skoob1905/EF_TechTest/README.md

 ## Tests

-Feel free to run the tests as shown written in the _src/api/express.test.ts_ file by running
+In a separate terminal, feel free to run the tests as shown written in the _src/api/express.test.ts_ file by running

 ```
 yarn jest